Shinta Mani Angkor

 Meet our specialists

-Shinta Mani Club is a sleek and chic boutique hotel located in the old quarter of Siem Reap, just a moment's walk or cycle from the night market, shops and restaurants.
+Shinta Mani Angkor (formerly known as Shinta Mani Club) is a sleek and chic boutique hotel located in the old quarter of Siem Reap, just a moment's walk or cycle from the night market, shops and restaurants.
 Designed by interior designer, Bill Bensley, with a palette of grey, black and white, it feels chic and modern.
 The contemporary features contrast beautifully with some of the dramatic architecture inspired by the surrounding temples of Angkor.

 With just 39 rooms in total the property feels intimate, yet there is a good range of facilities with a soothing spa and a cool pool located within a gorgeous tropical courtyard.